uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/async_node_body.rst

 =============
 **[req.async_node_body]**

-A type `Body` satisfies the `AsyncNodeBody` if it meets the following requirements:
+A type `Body` satisfies `AsyncNodeBody` if it meets the following requirements:

 ----------------------------------------------------------------------